-Individuals on both sides of the equal pay debate sometimes let emotion and rhetoric get in the way of progress.
+Individuals on either side of the equal pay debate may let emotion and rhetoric get in the way of compromise and progress.
 Don’t let yourself fall into this trap.
-To support your case, simply rely on the plethora of facts that illustrate the current wage gap:
+To support your case, simply rely on hard facts that illustrate the current wage gap:

 To provide a genuinely beneficial policy – and avoid running into compliance violations in the future – all of the above must be considered when crafting a strategy for equal pay.

 2. Look beyond wage adjustments

 In theory, the simplest way to equalize pay across gender and ethnic lines would be to collect payroll and performance data, identify disparities and correct them.
 But – as you may have guessed – acting on what you find won’t necessarily be that easy.
 Although raising wages won’t hurt, fully correcting any pay gap will require measures beyond salary adjustments.
 You might, for example, need to update your employee benefits package to include paid family leave, child care and reproductive health care, per recommendations from the National Women’s Law Center.

 Whether your organization lacks these benefits or only offers them on a small scale, adding or improving them represents a large step toward balancing the scales.
 According to Forbes, numerous major corporations have heeded the NWLC’s advice.
 Citigroup, Apple, Amazon, Google, Starbucks and Salesforce, among others, have pushed for greater gender equality in the workplace by way of more inclusive benefits.